Douane/Douane/README.md

 Written in C, it use [Netfilter](http://www.netfilter.org/) to watch the network traffic.

+The Github repository URL is https://github.com/Douane/douane-dkms.

 #### Daemon process

 This is the brain of Douane as it will ask you and remind your decisions to allow/deny network traffic.

 Written in C++, it provide a [D-Bus](dbus.freedesktop.org/) server in order to communicate with the other parts.

+The Github repository URL is https://github.com/Douane/douane-daemon.

 #### Dialog processes

 The dialog process is the window which is appearing when an unknown activity has been detected.
 It is written in [GTK 3](http://www.gtk.org/) for the official project.

+The Github repository URL of the Douane version is https://github.com/Douane/douane-dialog.
+(The dialog process could be written in any languages, for any UI, until it follows the D-Bus implementation).

 #### Configurator